Sales pipeline size matters.

-Install the GSP Sales Dashboard for Enterprise Edition or the equivalent version for Professional Edition.
-Each dashboard contains the 12 charts and underlying reports I recommend for sales funnel reviews and performance tracking using salesforce.
+Each dashboard contains the 12 charts and underlying reports I recommend for sales funnel reviews and pipeline tracking using Salesforce.

-1. Measure pipeline size by Close Date and Stage
+1. Measure sales pipeline size by Close Date and Stage

-If you only use one pipeline size dashboard chart then make it this one.
+If you only use one dashboard chart that measures sales pipeline size, then make it this one.

-The dashboard chart shows pipeline size by Close Date.
+The dashboard chart shows the sales pipeline size by Close Date.
 Within each month, the individual segments group the funnel by Opportunity Stage.